swanson/LandingPad.rb/README.md

 ----
 **LandingPad.rb** is a simple "landing page" application that takes just a few minutes to setup.
 It lets you quickly put up a page to collect email addresses or Twitter users for when you are ready to launch your app/product/whatever.

-LandingPad.rb can be hosted on Heroku and use MongoHQ to store the contacts -- both of which have free plans that will work fine.
+LandingPad.rb can be hosted on Heroku and use MongoLAB or MongoHQ to store the contacts -- both of which have free plans that will work fine.
 Buy a domain and point it to your LandingPad.rb app and you are good to go!

 Google Analytics are supported so you can track views and conversion rates for signing up.